hyland-uw/hyland-uw.github.io/src/pages/index.md

 This page is not, per se, an explanation of the Fast Inverse Square Root (though plenty are linked).
 Rather it is a history of the mystery behind the FISR and an attempt to build out our understanding of an approximation which has been shared, re-discovered, and adapted to many different context in the decades since the code leaked.

+## What does "inverse" mean?

+First, what we mean by "inverse" is really "reciprocal," or [multiplicative inverse](https://en.wikipedia.org/wiki/Multiplicative_inverse).
+Mike Day suggests we refer to the FISR as the F**R**SR--Fast **Reciprocal** Square Root to avoid confusion with the much more common use of the word inverse to mean [inverse functions](https://en.wikipedia.org/wiki/Inverse_function).

+The use of a reciprocal square root is common even when what you want is the square root itself.
+There are many environments where 1/sqrt(x) is coded in hardware or software and sqrt(x) is aliased to x * 1/sqrt(x), rather than coding the square root and getting the reciprocal by division.
+This is because multiplication (x * 1/sqrt(x)) is *fast* and division is slow.
+Even in some of the earliest computers like the Manchester Mark I, a reciprocal square root was written as a subroutine and the square root achieved by multiplication.

 ## Hang on, isn\'t the magic constant \"0x5F3759DF\"?

 That\'s right!
 This page is named 0x5f37642f, Lomont\'s optimal constant